ProductBeacon Research · State of Cyber 2026

 About the author.
 Yohay Etsion is Head of Product (Fractional) at AXIA, which competes in the Data Loss Prevention segment.
 Seventeen years building product organizations at NICE and Cognyte, managing $200M+ portfolios and 30+ person teams.
 Creator of Product Org OS, an open-source methodology operationalizing Vision to Value.
 He is the author of Leading the Charge (2023) and Vision to Value (coming 2026).

 About ProductBeacon.
 ProductBeacon is the fractional product leadership practice for ambitious startups and scaleups that need senior product judgment without full-time overhead.
 Outreach is signal-triggered, never spam or spray-and-pray: we approach when we see the specific pain we know how to fix.
 We publish open-source thinking on how product organizations actually work, including Product Org OS and Vision to Value, coming 2026.
-Learn more at productbeacon.agency/services/.
+Learn more at productbeacon.agency/services.

-State of Cyber 2026 Part 1 Executive Synthesis · v1.0 · 2026-05-24 · ProductBeacon Research
+State of Cyber 2026 Report Digest, one report in two movements · v2.0 · 2026-06-21 · ProductBeacon Research

 Three companion artefacts